 - Age of Aquarius – all the good things I love about Classic Negative in one recipe

 - Hipsta Ray – a retro look with Hipstamatic vibes.
 I love the retro feel of this strong style

 The site is under active development, with another batch of recipes in testing and write-up.
 These include some new favourite styles, so as I add more recipes, I’ll update this list.

 You might also be interested to hear what my favourite recipes are from other creators.
-Here are my top three;
+Here are my top picks;

 - Nomadic Mood – a favourite Classic Negative recipe, which I absolutely love in golden hour

-- Cheers – My top choice from the wonderful recipe collection by Immanuel / Captn Look
+- Dune – My top choice from the wonderful recipe collection by Immanuel / Captn Look

 Yay, it’s now possible to reply here.